gvwilson/thirdbit/src/fiction/iffy/index.md

 "It's started,"
 Doctor Johel said,
 her voice low and urgent.
-"The *Glenunga* and half a dozen other ships are already docked in Paddington.
+"The *Glenunga* and half a dozen other ships are already docked in Halley.
-Nobody's heard from the governor in Halley, but the Brazilians are *not* going to sit down for this."
+Nobody's heard from its governor yet, but the Brazilians are *not* going to sit down for this."

 "So it's war?"